isaacperaza/cb-price-rest-api/README.md

 This is just a very basic Rest API framework created for code challenge purpose. *DO NOT USE* this a base code on your projects

+CB = Your company name abbreviation.

+Note: I normally use it without abbr, but I did this to hide your company identity.

 ### CB Price Rest API Internal Package Dependencies

 ![Internal Package Dependencies]